Segmentation of Skin Lesions and their Attributes Using Multi-Scale Convolutional Neural Networks and Domain Specific Augmentations: Experimental setups and results

 Output segmentations of different attributes for five sample dermoscopic images are illustrated in Fig. \ref{fAtt}, in which, each column shows a sample and each row is associated with one specific attribute.
 Order of attributes from the first row to the last row in Fig. \ref{fAtt} is as follows: globules, Milia-like cysts, negative network, pigment network, and streaks.
 In each image of Fig. \ref{fAtt}, ground truth of attributes are overlaid with green color on the image, proposed segmentations are depicted with red color, and their intersection is specified by orange color.
-As one can see, the proposed attribute segmentation algorithm is able to successfully predict regions with different attribute labels (intersection regions are rather large).